andyhong/demo.churchkey.io/content/config/settings.md

     link: "https://google.com"
 message: "Thanks for joining us at one of our services!
 Click on any of the boxes below for more information on the highlighted events from this week's bulletin."
 cta:
-  - label: "join our email list!"
+  - label: "call to action"
     link: "https://my.marinerschurch.org/portal/get_form.aspx?id=8c294243-114b-4e16-9bb0-d30154484deb"
 ---